Share this

 2. Use UV-FORCE with a negative air machine to contain infectious diseases.

 Similarly, UV-FORCE modules should be used where patient isolation is necessary due to infectious disease outbreaks — measles, coronavirus, tuberculosis, and influenza.
-Our AnteRoom paired with our HEPA-filtered HEPAFORCE® Negative Air Machine and our UV-FORCE captures or kills 99.99% of these tiny cells, allowing you to safely isolate the patient while keeping pathogens from leaving the room.
+Our AnteRoom paired with our HEPA-filtered HEPAFORCE® Negative Air Machine and our UV-FORCE captures or inactivate 99.99% of these tiny cells, allowing you to safely isolate the patient while keeping pathogens from leaving the room.

 3. Use UV-FORCE with a ceiling access cart during above-ceiling maintenance.